-- 2.78 The costs outlined below are those that we anticipate might fall on commercial organisations as a result of the introduction of DPAs and as highlighted by commercial organisations in their responses to the consultation.
+2.79 The costs outlined below are those that we anticipate might fall on commercial organisations as a result of the introduction of DPAs.
 These costs have been included here for information.
 However, it is important to note that they will not be quantified and scored as part of the assessment of overall net impact.
-This is because impact assessments do not quantify costs and benefits to those that have committed crimes or admitted criminal wrongdoing. - 2.79 Commercial organisations could incur costs when engaging with the prosecutor, which could include the cost of conducting an internal investigation and producing internal reports on wrong doing.
+This is because impact assessments do not quantify costs and benefits to those that have committed crimes or admitted criminal wrongdoing.

+- 2.80 Commercial organisations could incur costs when engaging with the prosecutor, which could include producing internal reports on wrong doing.
 Some commercial organisations could incur additional legal costs.
-However as noted above these costs have not been scored. - 2.80 Some commercial organisations would have to pay higher financial penalties, as a result of DPAs, compared to the base case (those commercial organisations who received CROs or where no action was taken in the base case).
+However as noted above these costs have not been scored. - 2.81 Some commercial organisations would have to pay higher financial penalties, as a result of DPAs, compared to the base case (those commercial organisations who received CROs or where no action was taken in the base case).
 However, these costs would not be scored, as impact assessments do not quantify costs and benefits to those that have committed crimes or admitted criminal wrongdoing.
 Strictly, reparation made by an offender to his/her victim or a penalty paid to the government is a transfer of income between two parties which leaves society as a whole no better or worse off overall, excluding the costs of administering and enforcing penalty payments.
 However, it follows from the social welfare function that the cost of the penalty to the offender carries no weight in the cost-benefit analysis, unlike the benefit to the recipient of any reparation.
-Similarly, in impact appraisals an offender's gains from crime are not counted, in contrast to the victim's and society's losses. - 2.81 There is also the possibility that other terms within the DPA may lead to additional costs to the commercial organisation, for example if the commercial organisation agrees to restructure or remove current senior management.
-It has not been possible to quantify these potential costs and as noted above these costs have not been scored. - 2.82 Commercial organisations could face increased ongoing compliance costs as a result of DPAs.
+Similarly, in impact appraisals an offender's gains from crime are not counted, in contrast to the victim's and society's losses. - 2.82 Commercial organisations could face increased ongoing compliance costs as a result of DPAs.
 DPAs could require commercial organisations to make improvements in internal controls, compliance programmes or training to detect and prevent future wrongdoing.
 Commercial organisations could bear additional costs relating to any changes to internal management, information, accounting and auditing procedures which are needed in order to comply with the new DPA process.
 It is difficult to quantify these potential costs.
-However as noted above these costs have not been scored. - 2.83 There could also be other costs to management if the DPA notice attracts any adverse publicity, which could translate into share price impacts to the commercial organisation and increased reputational damage.
-This would be dependent on how much adverse publicity the company would have attracted in the base case when the DPA process was not available to them.
-Commercial organisations may also face an increase in directors' and officers' liability insurance.
-However as noted above these costs have not been scored. - 2.84 Commercial organisations could also bear costs in relation to actions taken in the event of breach, i.e. from cooperating with investigations, from potentially being prosecuted, from paying any resulting penalties and from having any assets seized.
+However as noted above these costs have not been scored. - 2.83 Commercial organisations could also bear costs in relation to enforcement activity in event of breach, i.e. from cooperating with investigations, from potentially being prosecuted, from paying any resulting penalties and from having any assets seized.
 However as noted above these costs have not been scored.